The History of Tape through the ages

 The amount of data that could be stored on tape was anything from 2MB – 220MB using a 6250bpi GCR machine.
 The tape densities were 200/556/800/1600/3200/6250 bpi, although the most common were 800/1600.

 Open reel tape was able to store a far larger amount of data than was previously possible.
 The half-inch tapes persisted right up until the mid 80’s when they were replaced with cartridge tapes.

-Fast forward to today and the modern cartridge tape technology that won out is LTO tape (Linear Tape Open) originally developed by IBM, HP and Seagate (latterly Quantum who purchased the rights from Seagate).
-The highest capacity LTO tape in use is LTO-5 and this holds a tape that is 846m long, 12.65mm wide and writes 16 tracks per pass and needs 80 passes to write a full tape making 1,280 tracks.
-An LTO-5 tape holds 1.5TB native with a transfer rate of 140MB/s.
-The roadmap for LTO tape goes through to LTO-8 storing 12.8TB’s.
+Fast forward to today and the modern cartridge tape technology that won out is LTO tape (Linear Tape Open) originally developed by IBM, HP and Seagate (Quantum purchased the rights from Seagate).
+The highest capacity LTO tape in use is LTO-8.
+An LTO-8 tape holds 12TB native with a transfer rate of 360MB/s.
+The roadmap for LTO tape goes through to LTO-12 storing natively 192TB’s!